Social integration and British values: how divided are we?

 It is evident from the data that socio-economic status has a greater impact on values than your ethnicity.
 However, when we compare these socio-economic factors by ethnicity, we find that overall, ethnic minorities are disadvantaged compared to the white British.
 See Figure 2 for a summary: those from ethnic minority backgrounds are less likely to be in graduate jobs, more likely to have lower wages, and are more likely to be unemployed.
 The ethnic gap in democratic values may therefore be explained, to some extent, by the existence of economic inequalities.

 To summarise: we find, firstly, that unlike ethnicity economic inequalities have a large impact on values across the board and, secondly that economic inequalities may go some way to explain the small ethnic gaps that exist.
 Tackling the economic inequalities may well, therefore, be an effective way forward to achieve consensus on British values.

 By Dr Lindsay Richards and Professor Anthony Heath CBE FBA.
-Professor Heath will be speaking at the launch of the report from the All Party Parliamentary Group on Social Integration on Thursday 5 January 2017.
+Professor Heath spoke at the launch of the report from the All Party Parliamentary Group on Social Integration on Thursday 5 January 2017.